pranav-ap/blog/content/posts/classic-cnn-architectures.md

 Due to the limited memory in early GPUs, the original AlexNet was split between two separate GPUs.
 That is not required today.

 Then we flatten the volume and pass it through three fully-connected layers.
 The output layer uses *softmax* to provide probabilities.

+Its performance and feasibility of training on larger datasets was low.

 # VGG